Chart Color Schemes

 Health performance in Salisbury Park is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

 Salisbury Park faces significant health challenges, as indicated by health data.
-Various health conditions affect both younger and older age groups substantially.
+A variety of health conditions affect both younger and older age groups.

-Private health cover is low, with approximately 47% of the total population (~1,112 people) having it, compared to the national average of 55.3%.
+Private health cover is low, at approximately 47% of the total population (around 1,091 people), compared to the national average of 55.7%.
 The most prevalent medical conditions are arthritis and mental health issues, affecting 10.7 and 10.1% of residents respectively.
-In contrast, 61.9% of residents reported being completely free from medical ailments, lower than the 68.1% across Greater Adelaide.
-Salisbury Park has a higher proportion of seniors aged 65 and over, with 21.1% (498 people), compared to 16.1% in Greater Adelaide.
-Health outcomes among seniors present challenges broadly aligning with those of the general population's health profile.
+However, 61.9% of residents report no medical ailments, compared to 68.1% across Greater Adelaide.
+Salisbury Park has a higher proportion of seniors aged 65 and over, at 21.1% (488 people), than the 16.1% in Greater Adelaide.
+The health outcomes among seniors are broadly similar to those of the general population.

 Frequently Asked Questions - Health